Our products

 • Salt and freshly ground black pepper

-• Fresh parsley — chopped, for finishing
+• Fresh parsley — chopped, for garnish

 The quality of the peppers is crucial.
 If fresh peppers are not in season, use jarred piquillo peppers with a Lodosa designation of origin, which have a sweet and intense flavor perfect for this dish.

-Related Products from Bacalalo
+Related Bacalalo Products

-Desalted Cod Tail without Bones (1 pc) - 500g
+Boneless Desalted Cod Tail (1pc) - 500g

 View product →